davidmalcolm/texi2rst/output/warning-messages-and-error-messages.rst

 This does not mean that all non-ISO constructs get warnings or errors.

-Warning OptionsOptions to Request or Suppress Warnings, for more detail on these and related command-line options.
+See :ref:`Options to Request or Suppress Warnings <warning-options>`, for more detail on these and related command-line options.

 ..
 Copyright (C) 1988-2015 Free Software Foundation, Inc.